- There were 5.5 million small businesses at the start of 2021.

 Locations and industries

-- Nearly a fifth of all SMEs were operating in Construction, compared with less than 1% in the Mining, Quarrying and Utilities sector.
+- Sixteen percent of all SMEs were operating in Construction, compared with less than 1% in the Mining, Quarrying and Utilities sector.

 Figures obtained from the Department for Business, Innovation & Skills